2-Level Reinforcement Learning for Ships on Inland Waterways: Path Planning and Following: Results and validation

 \subsection{Training details}

 The LPP and PF agents are separately trained for $2 \cdot 10^6$ and $3 \cdot 10^6$ steps, respectively.
-The remaining hyperparameters are the same for both agents and are outlined in Table \ref{tbl:hyperparams}. \rd{All experiments were conducted using Python 3.8.6 \citep{python3} and the PyTorch deep learning library \citep{paszke2019pytorch} version 1.10.0.
+The remaining hyperparameters are the same for both agents and are outlined in Table \ref{tbl:hyperparams}. \rdd{We thereby primarily followed the configuration of \cite{hart2023two}.
+However, an exception is the history length, which is set to $h=2$ for computational reasons, following the setup of \cite{waltz2022spatial}.} All experiments were conducted using Python 3.8.6 \citep{python3} and the PyTorch deep learning library \citep{paszke2019pytorch} version 1.10.0.
 The computational hardware employed for these experiments consisted of Intel(R) Xeon(R) CPUs E5-2680 v3 (12 cores) running at 2.50 GHz.
-We make the source code to this study publicly available in a GitHub repository in \cite{TUDRL} to ensure full reproducability.}
+We make the source code to this study publicly available in a GitHub repository in \cite{TUDRL} to ensure full reproducability. \rdd{In addition, we note that while the training of the DRL agents is computationally demanding due to the time-consuming optimization of the neural networks, the inference after training is extremely fast.
+Therefore, the proposed approach is highly practical, as the real-time computation of control commands during operations requires only a few milliseconds.}

 During the training process, we average every 5000 steps the test return, which is the sum of rewards, of 3 evaluation episodes.
 To enhance clarity, we apply exponential smoothing to these values.
 Additionally, we perform the experiment ten times under different random initialization of the neural networks.
 This enables us to compute confidence intervals that better represent the training performance, which are shown in Figure \ref{fig:training_plot}. \rd{The blue line in each of the plots is the respective mean over ten independent runs, and the light blue area around it represents the 95\% pointwise confidence interval.
 The orange line is the run whose final policy is validated in the upcoming section.} The LPP unit's training plot has a larger variance due to its dependence on five distinct reward components.
-In contrast, the PF unit's training is less variable since path following is a more straightforward control task, minimizing spatial and angular deviation from the local path.
+In contrast, the PF unit's training is less variable since \rdd{PF} is a more straightforward control task, minimizing spatial and angular deviation from the local path.

 In the upcoming sections, we separately validate the proposed LPP and PF modules on simulation examples.~Afterward, we employ the complete architecture described in \rd{S}ection \ref{sec:architecture} in validation scenarios on real AIS data.